Working with datasets

 -

-Initialize the dataset in a cell with the following code:
+Initialize the dataset from a cell with the following code:

 #pragma dataset init <dataset_name> --size 1Gb import gdown gdrive_folder_id = '<Google_Drive_folder_ID>' dst_path = '/home/jupyter/mnt/datasets/<dataset_name>/' gdown.download_folder(id=gdrive_folder_id, output=dst_path, use_cookies=False)